dickiegog/PP2-2/README.md

 - **Bug**: Misleading line breaks flagged by JSHint.
   **Fix**: Not resolved in this version as functionality is unaffected but will be refactored in future updates.

-- **Issue**: We noticed there was a lack of clarity with users with pressing the Auto button to start the computers automatic turn.
+- **Issue**: There was a lack of clarity for users pressing the Auto button to start the computer’s automatic turn.
   **Fix**: Added an extra line in the intro instructions and an extra line above the "Auto" button to explain.

 ---